 Between the two tanks you will need to connect the furnished line.
 It will be necessary to connect the tube attached to the brine tank to the mineral tank elbow located below the timer.

-Brine tank Overflow.
-Attach 1/2" i.d. plastic tubing to the fitting from the brine tank and run to a drain.
-This drain line will not be under pressure.
+Attach 1/2" ID plastic tubing to the fitting from the brine tank and run to a drain.
+This drain line will not be under pressure, so clear vinyl tubing can be used (20 psi working pressure).
 DO NOT tie into the backwash drain line!
+If tied into the backwash drain line, the pressure from the backwash discharge could push the discharge water back into the brine tank.
 This line should be higher than your drain line.
-Overflow drain line must be a separate line from fitting to drain, sewer, tub, etc.
+The brine tank overflow drain line must be run as a separate line to a drain, sewer, tub, etc.

 With a clean bucket or hose, pour clean water (filtered water is best) into the brine tank.

 - For the #68 (and newer #88) pour approx. 4 gallons of water into the brine tank.
 Your tank has a platform (grid) on (in) the bottom of the brine tank.
-You can add water until the water level is about 1" above the platform (exact height is not critical).
+You can add more water until the water level is about 1" above the platform (exact height is not critical.)
+This is just so you can make sure the water is being pulled out of the brine tank when in the regeneration process which you won't see when the brine tank is full of salt.

 - For the #77 (newer #89) pour approx. 8 gallons of water into the brine tank.
 Your tank has a platform (grid) on (in) the bottom of the brine tank.
-You can add water until the water level is 7" above the platform. (exact inches is not critical)
+You can add more water until the water level is 7" above the platform. (exact inches is not critical.)
+This is just so you can make sure the water is being pulled out of the brine tank when in the regeneration process which you won't see when the brine tank is full of salt.

 - Pull the jumper off the TIME pins and place it on the next set of pins next to the word "HARDNESS".
 Depress the black TIME SET BUTTON until your correct hardness is displayed on the window display.
 The hardness range is from 1 to 99 grains per gallon.